manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 I tend to buy unbranded 12cm and 15cm wide rolls of vacuum sealing plastic from eBay sellers, normally buying 5 rolls at a time.
 Local and online availability may vary depending on where you are located, but search “12/15cm vacuum roll” and you should see a few options.

 Alternatively, individual bags can be purchased, such as the 10x15cm Fresherpack bags found on [Amazon](https://www.amazon.co.uk/10cm-15cm-Vacuum-Sealer-Embossed/dp/B015A7PHDM); however, these can potentially work out more expensively.
-For small portions I have found that prepared bags from a roll were roughly a third of the cost of individual bags when buying 100.
+For small portions of coffee I have found that preparing bags from a roll myself was roughly a third of the cost compared to purchasing individual bags (when buying 100).